26 Jul Treat Yourself to a Home-made Facial Mask

 – 1 tablespoon of instant or ground coffee

 – 1 tablespoon of powdered turmeric

 – 1 tablespoon of Greek yogurt

-Coffee contains caffeine as well as antioxidants which combined can reduce puffiness under the eyes (and inflammation) whilst giving your skin a nice glow.
+Coffee contains caffeine and antioxidants which combined can reduce puffiness under the eyes (and inflammation), giving your skin a nice glow.
 And with turmeric being packed with vitamin C and the yogurt full of lactic acid, this home-made facial mask can help to leave your skin looking brighter and younger.

 Before you get your glow up, here are some tips on how to apply your home-made facial mask in order to get the full benefits of it:

 - Cleanse your face before you apply a face mask

 - Use a gentle touch when applying your mask and use a brush if possible as your unwashed fingers are an easy way to introduce unwanted bacteria onto your face